msulkowski2/SpaceX-Falcon9-IBM-DS/README.md

 ---

-## Sample visualizations

-(TBD)

----

 ## What I learned throughout the project

-- Structure and workflow of a data science pipeline
+- Structure and workflow of a data science pipeline.
-- Data collection and data wrangling methods
+- Data collection and data wrangling methods.
-- Using Pandas for data manipulation and cleaning
+- Using Pandas for data manipulation and cleaning.
-- Using Matplotlib for exploratory data analysis and visualization
+- Using Matplotlib for exploratory data analysis and visualization.
-- Applying statistical analysis and machine learning to uncover hidden patterns
+- Applying statistical analysis and machine learning to uncover hidden patterns.
-- Creating well-documented Github repositories with Jupyter notebooks
+- Creating well-documented Github repositories with Jupyter notebooks.

 ---

+## Next steps/future work
+- Expand the dataset to help the models generalize better.
+- Incorporate new features to reveal factors that haven't been considered yet.
+- Integrate additional data sources like weather conditions.

+--

 ## Status
-✅ Educational project - completed
+✅ Educational project - completed at 24.05.2025.

-🗓️ Date: 24.05.2025

-🗃️ In progress: creating the documentation and putting it all together
+✅ Creating the documentation and putting it all together - completed at 31.05.2025.